-In a conversation with NeurologyLive®, Larry Newman, MD, professor of neurology, NYU Grossman School of Medicine, and chair of AMF, noted that some of the discrepancies in conversations about mental health could be driven by hesitation around which specialist—migraine or mental health—is optimal to speak to about these issues.
+In a conversation with NeurologyLive®, Lawrence Newman, MD, chair of AMF, noted that some of the discrepancies in conversations about mental health could be driven by hesitation around which specialist—migraine or mental health—is optimal to speak to about these issues.
 “I was struggling with that when looking at the results.
 I think that the patient is very savvy, and they know that they're going to see a doctor, and the doctor is going to give them 15 minutes.
 They're thinking, ‘How am I going get the best bang for my buck out of this out of this visit?
 If I go on a tangent, am I not going to get the treatment that I need for my migraine?
 Or, if I go on another tangent, I'm not going to get treatment for my mental health.’
 They're playing this game, and they're pretty much stuck between a rock and a hard place.
 In many instances, they want help, but they don't know where to go,” he explained.

 Newman added that, as a headache specialist, he has a luxury of time for patient visits that other physicians who treat patients with migraine may not.
 For those clinicians who have it, making that time for these individuals to discuss their mental health can be an important part of uncovering challenges that they’re facing.
 “Part of it is that the patient relaxes when they when you ask them proactively about their anxiety or their depression.
 It's like this light bulb goes off when you tell them, ‘I'm not surprised that you have depression,’ or, ‘I'm not that surprised that you also have an anxiety disorder.’
 Because they're comorbid—they go together more often than you'd expect by chance.
 It kind of lets them sit back and relax and realize that I'm not there just to get three pieces of information, write a prescription, and get them out of the door," he told NeurologyLive®.